Thooto/ssdcms/README.md

 have git installed, open terminal

-cd to some folder, type:
-git clone https://www.github.com/Thooto/ssdcms.git
+to clone the project when you are in some folder, type: git clone https://www.github.com/Thooto/ssdcms.git

-cd to the folder:
-cd ssdcms
+to go to the newly created folder, type: cd ssdcms

-install dependencies, type:
+to install dependencies, type: npm install
-npm install

-start server, type:
+to start the server, type:
 node